MatthewLane412/Credit_Risk_Analysis/README.md

 - precision and recall scores
   - The precision accuracy score for this model is very accurate for low risk scores, but very low for high risk loans.
-  - This model is better at predicting high risk loans, but isn't very accuate for high or low risk loans.
+  - The recall score is better at predicting high risk loans, but isn't very accuate for high or low risk loans.

 ![PyBer_Summary_df](/Images/ClusterCentroids_Undersampling_precision_and_recall_scores.PNG)